mirekmts/workshop-20/README.md

     registerServiceWorker();

     ```
-- [ ] changing "Next Button" to use materia-ui
+- [ ] changing "Next Button" to use material-ui
     * code
         ```
         import React, {Component} from 'react';